-The six teachers have an aver-McConnell has a 65-foot boat age of 10 years' teaching experience in Alaska.
+The six teachers have an average of 10 years' teaching experience in Alaska.

 In order to apply for sabbatical, teachers must have a bachelor's degree and teaching certificate and at least seven years teaching experience.
-Applicants must send in a letter of intent to the Dept. of Education, followed by the actual application which has to be endorsed by the school principal and superintendent of the school district.
+Applicants must send in a letter of intent to the Dept. of Education, followed by the actual intent to the Dept. of Educa-tion, followed by the actual application which has to be endorsed by the school princi-pal and superintendent of the school district.
 The deadline is March 15 of each year.

-A screening committee reads the applications, and a composite ranking is worked out.
+A screening committee reads the applications, and a com-posite ranking is worked out.
 The sabbatical funds are then allocated from the top down, until they run out.

 The Dept. of Education sends out notices in October to every principal and superintendent in the state, advising them of the program.
-A follow-up letter is sent out in December.
+A follow-up letter is sent out in December also had classroom experience.
+Gulyas looks at the content areas of the applications and attempts to include at least one professional with expertise or experience in the fields repre-

-Criteria for judging the applicants are: will the particular study contribute something toward the state goals as certified by the State Board of Education; is it likely to do anything upgrading toward 'the capabilities of the individual school disttict; and what does it do for the teacher.
+Criteria for judging the applicants are: will the particular study contribute something toward the state goals as certified by the State Board of Education; is it likely to do anything toward the state goals as certified by the State Board of Education; is it likely to do anything toward upgrading the capabilities of the individual school district; and what does it do for the teacher.

 The screening board is composed of professionls from the Dept. of Education who have also had classroom experience.
-Gulvas looks at the content areas of the applications and attempts to include at least one professional with expertise or experience in the fields represented.

-Teachers chosen for the sabbatical receive a minimum of \$6,080 in state funds for their sabbatical year.
+Teachers chosen for the sab-batical receive a minimum of \$6,080 in state funds for their sabbatical year.
 That amount may increase, depending upon the area of Alaska they're from and if they receive funding from their school districts.
-Also scholarships and grants may be available from various sources.
+Also scholarships and grants may be

+available from various sources.

+"The incentive is there, but

+it's limited," Gulyas admitted.

+"I'd like to see the program

+funded a little more.
+We get

+15 to 16 applications every

+year, which isn't a heck of

+a lot.
+I think that people look

+at the total kitty available and

-"The incentive is there, but it's limited," Gulyas admitted.
-"I'd like to see the program funded a little more.
-We get 15 to 16 applications every year, which isn't a heck of a lot.
-I think that people look at the total kitty available and they look at the policies of their own districts, and they say, oh what the heck, it's not worth it. . . six thousand bucks for a family man, for example.
-He can't afford to go on sabbatical.'
+they look at the policies of their at the total kitty available and they look at the policies of their own districts, and they say, oh what the heck, it's not worth it... six thousand bucks for a family man, for example.
+He can't afford to go on sabbatical."